 What's the difference between the Chase Freedom Flex and the Chase Freedom Unlimited?

-The main difference between the $0-annual-fee Chase Freedom Flex and the $0-annual-fee Chase Freedom Unlimited® is that the Chase Freedom Unlimited earns 5% cash back on travel purchased through Chase Travel, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases.
-Chase Freedom Flex cardmembers earn 5% cash back on rotating quarterly categories you activate (on up to $1,500 spent) and travel purchased through the Chase Ultimate Rewards portal; 3% cash back on drugstore purchases and dining at restaurants (including takeout and eligible delivery service); and 1% cash back on all other purchases.
+The main difference between the $0-annual-fee Chase Freedom Flex and the $0-annual-fee Chase Freedom Unlimited® is that the Chase Freedom Unlimited earns 6.5% cash back on travel purchased through Chase Travel℠, 4.5% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and 3% cash back on all other purchases (on up to $20,000 spent in the first year).
+After your first year or $20,000 spent, earn 5% cash back on travel purchased through Chase Travel℠, 3% cash back on drugstore purchases and dining at restaurants, including takeout and eligible delivery service and unlimited 1.5% cash back on all other purchases.
+Chase Freedom Flex cardmembers earn 5% cash back on rotating quarterly categories you activate (on up to $1,500 spent) and travel purchased through Chase Travel℠; 3% cash back on drugstore purchases and dining at restaurants (including takeout and eligible delivery service); and 1% cash back on all other purchases.

 Otherwise, the two cards offer similar benefits.
 If you’re interested in learning more about both cards, check out our Chase Freedom Unlimited vs. Chase Freedom Flex comparison.